Skip to main content Skip to navigation

 By the end of the module, students should be able to:

-• Level 6 understanding of the key aspects of human physiology which allow microorganisms to become pathogens
+• Understanding of the key aspects of human physiology which allow microorganisms to become pathogens

-• Level 6 understanding of the diagnostic techniques used to identify infective agents, and assess their susceptibility to antibiotics
+• Consolidate understanding of the diagnostic techniques used to identify infective agents, and assess their susceptibility to antibiotics

-• Level 6 understanding of current and in-development treatment strategies for common infections
+• Understanding of current and in-development treatment strategies for common infections

-• Level 6 understanding of the role of clinical microbiologists and research microbiologists in finding effective treatments for infection
+• Understanding of the professional roles of clinical microbiologists and research microbiologists in finding effective treatments for infection

-• Level 6 understanding of the mechanisms and implications of antimicrobial resistance (AMR) in common clinically relevant pathogens
+• Understanding of the mechanisms and implications of antimicrobial resistance (AMR) in common clinically relevant pathogens

 Indicative reading list